jbaruch/artifactory-go-example/README.md

 > [Error] exit status 1
 ```

 That makes sense, the packages modules do not exist in the remote repository (GitHub).
-No despare, we can package them ourselves, and serve from a local repository instead.
+No despair, we can package them ourselves, and serve from a local repository instead.
 Whoever builds after us, won't know the difference!

 3. We'll switch to a "legacy" mode, in which Go will use the GitHub project sources instead of published modules.
 Let's build this project only once with the `--no-registry` option, to get the dependency *sources* from GitHub and let Go create modules out of them.

 `> jfrog rt go build --no-registry`

 4. Now that we fetched the project dependency sources from GitHub, let's create modules out of them and push them to Artifactory.
 As the previous command, this needs to be only done once.
 Once we published the modules to Artifactory, they are there for the other developers to use.
-We will use the virtual repositoriy again, this time uploading files through it to *go-local*.
+We will use the virtual repository again, this time uploading files through it to *go-local*.

 `> jfrog rt go-publish go --self=false --deps=ALL`